cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/roles.md

 ## Domain-scoped Roles

-Domain Scoped Roles apply for a given domain within an account.
+Domain-scoped Roles apply for a given domain within an account.

 | Role | Description |
 | --- | --- |